ONSdigital/gcp-projects-dashboard/README.md

 * [webapp](https://github.com/ONSdigital/gcp-projects-dashboard/tree/master/webapp) - [Ruby](https://ruby-lang.org/) [Sinatra](http://sinatrarb.com/) dashboard application that displays the information held in Firestore

+* [parent-image](https://github.com/ONSdigital/gcp-projects-dashboard/tree/master/webapp-parent-image) - Docker parent image containing Ruby and the dependencies required by the web application.
+Used to speed up the Docker build

 ## Building
 For the collector and versions applications, use `make` to compile binaries for macOS and Linux.